ProfessorCoal/docker/docs/reference/commandline/dockerd.md

 If you have a group that doesn't match the username, you may provide the `gid` or group name as well; otherwise the username will be used as the group name when querying the system for the subordinate group ID range.

+The output of `docker info` can be used to determine if the daemon is running with user namespaces enabled or not.
+If the daemon is configured with user namespaces, the Security Options entry in the response will list "userns" as one of the enabled security features.

 ### Detailed information on `subuid`/`subgid` ranges